An easy recipe for delicious keto pot roast. Served over mashed cauliflower and made without flour, it is healthy and gluten-free.

 Not necessarily.
 You can thicken any gravy, if you’re patient, by simply cooking it and reducing some of the liquid.

-What to serve with slow cooker pot roast?
+What to serve with keto pot roast?

 What about leftovers?